Giteje/hello-world/README.md

 hello-world
 ===========

-The famous HelloWorld project is what everyone should learn.
+The famous HelloWorld project is what everyone should be familiar with.